i-jurij/blogg/README.md

 php artisan storage:link
 cp .env.example .env

-# create db with name from env after this step
+# create db with name from env before this step
 #  ======== Without Docker
 php artisan migrate --seed
 # Create a user with the maximum (at the time of creation) rights: